To Enlarge Images – Right Click Image then Open in a New Tab.

 Having the Bucket Bottom Removed makes it Extra Easy to Clean.

-In Many of the Pond and Lake we have Visited.
-The Rocks and Shale would
+In Many of the Ponds and Lakes we have Visited, the Rocks and Shale would

 Prevent Pushing the Bucket into a Soft Silt-Mud Substratum.